madapaamrutha-svg/RTL_Workshop/module-4/README.md

 ## 8️⃣ Blocking Assignment Using Past Value

 This experiment demonstrates how blocking assignments (=) use the updated value immediately within the same procedural block.
 The simulation illustrates how the output depends on the sequence of statements and the previously assigned values.
 This helps in understanding the behavior of blocking assignments and why they can sometimes lead to unexpected results if used in sequential logic.
 Therefore, blocking assignments are generally recommended for combinational logic, while non-blocking assignments (<=) are preferred for sequential circuits.
-💻 Verilog Code
-(Paste the blocking_caveat.v code used for this experiment.)

 ### ⚙️ Commands
 ```bash
 iverilog -o blocking_past blocking_caveat.v tb_blocking_caveat.v